UPPMAX/programming_formalisms/docs/project_start/git_startup.md

     - can manage conflicts
     - are prepared for coming documentation

-???- question "Already know git and GitHub?"

-    If you have made 100 commits to GitHub, we assume you are already know git and GitHub.

-    You are welcome in the simultaneous session, where we'll go a faster and further.

 ???- note "Instructor notes"

     - Teacher gives introduction with interaction 20 m